 If you are able to take it for a test drive, try to drive it on multiple different roads to see what it is like on different terrains and under different condition.
 Going for a test drive will allow you to find out whether you are comfortable driving the van and will be happy with it in the future.

 Before you go for a test drive make sure you are fully insured to test drive a van on a public highway.
-We recommend using a confused.com to find the best price for car insurance.
+You can save money by comparing van insurance online or purchase temporary van insurance if your looking for short term cover.

 If after the test drive you are still interested in the vehicle, then you should do a proper vehicle history check to look into tax, MOT, insurance and other details.
 This will help you double check that it will be a legitimate purchase and the vehicle is worth the price.

-If you are wanting to use finance options to pay for the vehicle, you will need to do some research into how much you can loan and what the repayment options will be.
+If you are thinking about taking out van finance to pay for the vehicle, you will need to do some research into how much you can loan and what the repayment options will be.
 Set yourself a budget of how much you want to be repaying a month and stick to it.
-You can apply for van finance quick and easily through CarFinance 247.

 When paying for the van you need to ensure that you use a safe payment method.
 Why not ask to pay half before they give you the keys and half afterwards.
 This will allow you to have peace of mind that they won’t just take your money and run.
 It is best to pay via a bank transfer so that you have evidence of a purchase to their account.
 If they insist on you are paying in cash, then meet in a safe and secure place.
 Get a receipt for the purchase with details of both the van and the seller on it.